ENVIRONMENTAL PARTNERS

 Family planning and associated reproductive health services are eligible for the Environmental Partners network.

-Family planning services are proven to be critical climate adaptation strategies that allow communities, families, and individuals to be resilient to changing needs and pressures brought about by climate change, as well as being one of the most impactful carbon reduction strategies available.
+Family planning services are proven climate adaptation strategies that enable communities, families, and individuals to be resilient to the evolving challenges brought about by climate change.
+They are also among the most effective methods for reducing carbon emissions.

 Some youth education organizations are eligible for the Environmental Partners network.

-Eligible youth education organizations include any organization specifically driving equity within primary or secondary education for marginalized groups, particularly women and girls globally, as well as other educational institutions operating for public benefit that lead to better youth understanding of, relationship to, or support of the environment and environmental solutions.
+Eligible youth education organizations include any organization specifically driving equity within primary or secondary education for marginalized groups, particularly women and girls globally.
+Also eligible are educational institutions operating for public benefit that lead to better youth understanding of, relationship to, or support of the environment and environmental solutions.

 Eligibility is inclusive of diverse knowledge systems, including the natural sciences, social sciences, other STEAM programming, and traditional ecological knowledge (TEK).